Bill Bennett

 Community Engagement & Connection Worker

-Reg McGinty is Northern Tutchone of the Nacho Nyak Dun First Nation and belongs to the Wolf Clan.
+Reg McGinty is Northern Tutchone of the First Nation of Nacho Nyak Dun and belongs to the Wolf Clan.
 Reg was born and raised in Mayo and grew up living off the land with guidance and teachings from many family, friends and Elders.
 Over the years, Reg has worked in many fields with a focus on youth empowerment and leadership.

 In collaboration with the Walk Tall Program, he started the Warrior Camps Program to help empower troubled First Nations youth in Prince George with a focus on youth leadership.
 This program was also supplemented with Reg’s martial arts background which includes a Black Belt in Jiu-Jitsu, 20 years of experience with Muay Thai and many years of international travel where he competed and taught at the professional level.